8th Airlift Squadron: Recent operations

 In 2000, the squadron retired its Starlifters for the new Boeing C-17 Globemaster III airlifter.
 In a response to the terrorist attacks against America on 11 September 2001, President George W. Bush initiated war against terrorism named Operation Infinite Justice, later renamed Operation Enduring Freedom.
 The squadron supported these efforts by airlifting troops and supplies destined for Afghanistan.
 It also flew humanitarian airdrops that hundreds of thousands of the rations for starving Afghans.
 Flights in support of Coalition efforts in Afghanistan continue to the present day.

 In January 2003 additional personnel and aircraft would deploy to locations all around the world in support airlift operations.
-By the end of January all aircraft supporting this effort would fly their missions from Charleston Air Force Base, South Carolina, the only east coast C-17 Base.
+By the end of January all aircraft supporting this effort would fly their missions from Charleston Air Force Base, South Carolina.
 Similar C-17 stage operations had been operating into Afghanistan from a base in Germany.
 After repeated noncompliance to UN demands Operation Iraqi Freedom began.
 "On my orders, coalition forces have begun striking selected targets of military importance to undermine Saddam Hussein's ability to wage war," President Bush stated in an address to the nation.
 Under the cover of darkness at a forward operation location at Aviano Air Base, Italy on 26 March 2003, squadron aircraft flew into combat in Northern Iraq.
 The nine-hour mission, covering distance roughly the equivalent of Seattle to St. Louis, delivered members of the Army's 173rd Airborne Brigade into an area north of Baghdad.
 This mission, the largest combat airdrop since the invasion of Panama in December 1989 in Operation Just Cause, was the first combat insertion of paratroopers using C-17's.
 Operations in support of Operation Iraqi Freedom continued until the United States withdraw from Iraq at the end of 2011.